Best Conference Room Equipment for Small Business

 The Jabra PanaCast 50 in USB mode does not require any room license — the connected laptop's user license covers the session.
 This is one structural reason the PanaCast 50's 3-year TCO is the lowest in this roundup when BYOD or USB mode is the primary deployment method.

-AI Meeting Summaries and Microsoft 365 Copilot Compatibility
+Microsoft 365 Copilot and AI Meeting Compatibility

 Voice attribution, not just transcription.
 Without Intelligent Speaker profiling, AI-generated transcripts label dialogue with generic identifiers like "Speaker 1, Speaker 2."
 With speaker profiling active, each transcript segment is tied to the correct participant by name, and Copilot's post-meeting summaries become genuinely actionable rather than a block of anonymized text.